“Don’t let yourself be overcome by difficulties, failure, monotony or the length of your work.”

 Waltow Scholars Award

-Applications are now being accepted for the 2019-20 Watlow Scholars Award.
-To be considered, Cor Jesu juniors who meet the following criteria may apply:
+To qualify for the Watlow Scholars award, Cor Jesu juniors who meet the following criteria may apply in February, 2020:

 Have successfully completed her junior year of studies through date of application

 Commit to an internship at Watlow for summer 2021

 Have a willingness to give back to Cor Jesu’s engineering program